Best dinosaur activities in NYC

 The American Museum of Natural History is the first stop any dinosaur fan must make in NYC.
 Families can take the elevator up to the fourth floor for a self-guided tour through one of the largest dinosaur fossil collections in the world.
 Marvel at a 65-million-year-old Triceratops in the Hall of Ornithischian Dinosaurs and then say hello to the powerful Tyrannosaurus rex (and its four-foot-long jaw!) and see a Barosaurus rearing up to protect its child from an Allosaurus in the Hall of Saurischian Dinosaurs.
 In 2016, the museum unveiled a 122-foot-long cast made of a Titanosaur skeleton in a new permanent exhibition in the Miriam and Ira D. Wallach Orientation Center.
 This beast is so large, it couldn’t be contained in just one room!
 If fans of the museum’s iconic big blue whale are in your midst, they might not be keen to find out this guy is about 30 feet longer than the aquatic mammal.
-Be sure to win by the Discovery Room where five to 12 year olds can examine real fossils, unearth an Oviraptor nest and assemble the skeleton of a 14-foot-long Prestosuchus.
+Be sure to win by the Discovery Room where to examine real fossils, unearth an Oviraptor nest and assemble the skeleton of a 14-foot-long Prestosuchus.

 There are plenty of kid-friendly flicks to thrill dino-lovers, including The Land Before Time, Ice Age: Dawn of the Dinosaurs, We're Back: A Dinosaur Story and The Good Dinosaur.
 Keep an eye out for My Pet Dinosaur, an Australian flick about a boy named Jake who befriends a dinosaur and causes chaos as he tries to keep it a secret.
 And as if keeping such a rapidly growing pet under wraps wasn’t difficult enough, Jake and a new girl named Abbie have to protect their four-legged companion from a mysterious something trying to catch it.
 For the older kids in your brood who are looking for a bit more adventure, there are some epic Jurassic Park movies!